At-a-Glance

 Beyond the Big Four: Optional Extensions and Neighborhood Exploration

 Aventine Hill provides quiet gardens, the famous keyhole view of St. Peter’s dome through the Knights of Malta gate, and the ancient church of Santa Sabina.
 This is Rome at its most serene—few tourists make the climb, despite the hill’s proximity to the Circus Maximus.
-The keyhole view has become Instagram-famous but remains genuinely magical, framing the distant dome through manicured gardens as if through a telescope to another era.
+The keyhole view is crowded now, but stepping up to it still stops you—the dome framed perfectly tiny and distant, like you’re looking through a spyglass.

 Testaccio combines authentic food markets, nightlife, and the Protestant Cemetery where Keats is buried.
 The neighborhood feels working-class and genuine in a city where the historic center increasingly caters to visitors.
 The Mercato Testaccio offers food stalls serving lunch to market workers and neighborhood residents; arrive around 13:00 for the full experience of Romans on lunch break.